dsummersl/sn2md/README.md

 # Supernote Importer

-Supernote Importer is a command-line tool designed to convert Supernote `.note` files into markdown format.
+Supernote Importer is a command-line tool designed to convert Supernote `.note` files to markdown format.
 It leverages OCR and the GPT-4 model to convert images and text from Supernote files into a structured markdown document.

 ## Features